All Episodes

 So you got Mueller, you got Rosenstein, and you got McNabe.

-They all know about this deal and the evidence in this case.
+They all know about this deal and the evidence in this case, and they knew what was happening.

-And anyway, putting all the twists and turns aside, the FBI nuclear industry case proved a gold mine in part because it uncovered Russian money laundering apparatuses that routed bribes and kickbacks through a financial system instruments in Cyprus, Latvia, and other countries, and a Russian financier in New Jersey who was arrested for money laundering.
+And anyway, putting all the twists and turns aside, the FBI nuclear industry case proved a gold mine in part because it uncovered Russian money laundering apparatuses that routed bribes and kickbacks through a financial system, instruments in Cyprus, Latvia, and other countries.

 The case also exposed serious national security breaches.

-This guy was given a contract to an American trucking firm and held the sensitive job of transporting Russia's uranium around the United States in return for more than two million in kickbacks to some of its executives or from some of its executives.
+This guy was given a contract to an American trucking firm and held the sensitive job of transporting Russia's uranium around the United States in return for more than $2 million in kickbacks to some of its executives or from some of its executives.

-And one of his employees told the FBI that Russia specifically directed the scheme to allow for padding pricing to include kickbacks and bringing down a major Russian corruption scheme had both compromised the sensitive uranium transportation asset inside the U.S., in other words, the Russians have access to uranium inside our own country.
+And one of his employees told the FBI that Russia specifically directed the scheme to allow for padding pricing to include kickbacks and bringing down a major Russian corruption scheme had both compromised the sensitive uranium transportation asset inside the U.S. In other words, the Russians have access to uranium inside our own country.

-Justice Department, FBI took little credit when this financier was arrested and charged.
+Justice Department, FBI, took little credit when this financier was arrested and charged.

-So at the end of the day here, we've got more questions than we have answered.
+So at the end of the day, here, we've got more questions than we have answered.

-But I'm going to tell you where this is follow the money.
+But I'm going to tell you where this is: follow the money.

 And my guess is this is going to lead that it was Putin who put the money in the bank account of Bill and Hillary Clinton for their foundation.

-And they all knew about it.
+And it was all money laundered, and they all knew about it.

 And they still signed off on the worst deal possible for the United States that compromised our national security.